scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

   and easy deployment in the cloud.
-The interface aims to be tablet-friendly, with features like clickable/tappable directory listings for navigating folders etc. The user can switch, as needed, between standard a-line-at-a-time shell mode and the notebook mode, where multiple lines of code are entered in cells, allowing for in-place editing and re-execution.
+The interface aims to be tablet-friendly, with features like clickable/tappable directory listings for navigating folders etc. The user can switch, as needed, between standard line-at-a-time shell mode and the notebook mode, where multiple lines of code are entered in cells, allowing for in-place editing and re-execution.
 Multiple users can share terminal sessions for collaborative computing.